Adults only: $62.00

 2 and under ride FREE, must sit on a lap

 Holiday Express First Class:

 $15.00 round trip, plus tax

 #1: When selecting your depart from/time, this is the station you will leave from.
 You will arrive at your first destination one hour after the time listed.

 #2: When selecting your return from/time, the time listed is the time you leave that station.
 You will arrive at the final destination one hour after the time listed.

 As with any railroad, motive power, schedules and fares are subject to change without prior notice.

 The Black Hills are a special place.
-Many cultures over the centuries have come to value the region for not only its visible wonders, natural resources, and beauty, but also for characteristics nearly spiritual in nature.
+Many cultures over the centuries have come to value the region for not only its visible wonders, natural resources and beauty, but also for characteristics spiritual in nature.
 Time has not changed this admiration for the Black Hills.

-In the history of American frontier experience, no other development was more influential than the railroad and its iron horses.
-The steel rails crisscrossed the plains, ran up into the mountains, and brought settlers and town-builders to areas that had been home to native tribes for centuries.
+In the history of the American frontier, no other development was more influential than the railroad and its iron horses.
+The steel rails crisscrossed the plains, ran up into the mountains and brought settlers and town-builders to areas that had been home to native tribes for centuries.
 Good or bad, the railroad was a physical manifestation of America's quest to grow and prosper.

 The first steam engine in the Black Hills was brought across the prairie by bull team to the Homestake Mining Company at Lead in 1879.
 In 1881, the Home-stake Company created the first narrow-gauge railroad in the Black Hills to haul its cargo and the public from Lead to several mining camps.
 In 1885, the first standard-gauge railroad reached Buffalo Gap, Dakota Territory, and was extended on into Rapid City the next year.